Sagarv812/WinteROS_2025/Week 2/week2.md

 - The environment or map is typically already available or pre-built.
 - The robot’s task is to figure out “Where am I?” or “Which direction am I facing?” using sensor data, often by matching its current perceptions to the known map.

+The suit already knows the city — now it just needs to know where it’s standing.

 ### Localization with AMCL

 AMCL (Adaptive Monte Carlo Localization) is a particle filter–based 2D localization algorithm.
 The robot’s possible poses (position + orientation in 2D) are represented by a set of particles.
 It adaptively samples the robot’s possible poses according to sensor readings and motion updates, converging on an accurate estimate of where the robot is within a known map.

+Jarvis isn’t guessing — he’s narrowing down possibilities until only one makes sense.

 AMCL is part of the ROS2 navigation stack, let's install it first:
 ```bash